IT3049C-Lively-FA23/rock-paper-scissors-Wilmer19/README.md

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.
-I believe I deserve 20/20 because all of my unit tests passed, I'm receiving no errors and my game works.
+I believe I deserve an 18/20 because all of my unit tests passed and my game works.
+The only thing I wasn't able to figure out was updating the game history on the game.

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?